himmAllRight/LEARN/video_wav_convert_README.txt

   directory.
 - Hitting TAB will auto complete a command (if unique) and double tapping TAB will display possible options (if not unique).
+- To change the directory, type "cd directory/path/"
+	- To move back a directory, use the path ".."
+Ex: "cd .."
+- To copy file, use the "cp" command.
+Ex: "cp filename.txt /pather/toMove/"

 *At this point, remote users can continue with the process of running the script as normal.